reviealt/reviealt/README.md

 ## about me

 * i'm currently learning about interaction nets and gpu parallelization.
-* i'm always open to learning new things and collaborating on fun projects
+* i'm always open to learning new things and collaborating on fun projects!

 ## contact